-• Agile Working Update
+49/20/8 Agile Working Update

 The Deputy Director of Human Resources gave a verbal report on the progress made since the last Committee meeting with regard to agile working.
 The principles of agile working had been worked through at the Trust Board Thinking Day in July.
-Reports submitted to the Executive Planning Meeting had set out the governance arrangements and work plan.
-The initiative was part of the Reconfiguration programme and the Enabling Works Project which would see the decanting of staff from the Knighton Street site.
-It had been agreed to pilot the scheme in Women's and Children's services.
+Reports had been submitted to the Executive Planning Meeting setting out the governance arrangements and work plan.
+The initiative was part of the Reconfiguration Programme and the Enabling Works Project which would see the decanting of staff from the Knighton Street site.

+The Deputy Director of Human Resources noted that the scheme would be piloted in Women's and Children's services.
 A draft policy was out for consultation.
 There had been a baselining exercise to identify good practice.
-The requirement for staff to work at home at the beginning of the COVID-19 outbreak had been a useful enabler and there would be a staff survey to ensure the learning was captured.
+The Deputy Director considered that the requirement for staff to work at home at the beginning of the COVID-19 outbreak had been a useful enabler and there would be a staff survey to ensure the learning was captured.
 Meetings had taken place with external partners to share experiences and guidance provided by the Health and Safety Executive had been useful.
 A Task and Finish Group had been established to develop a blueprint that would be tested through the pilot.
 The intention was to roll it out across the Trust in Spring 2021.
 A business case and benefits analysis would be presented to the Executive Team the following month.